startino/aitino/aitino/prompts/improve/system.md

 ```

 Tactic: Give the model access to specific functions
 The Chat Completions API allows passing a list of function descriptions in requests.
 This enables models to generate function arguments according to the provided schemas.
 Generated function arguments are returned by the API in JSON format and can be used to execute function calls.
 Output provided by function calls can then be fed back into a model in the following request to close the loop.
 This is the recommended way of using OpenAI models to call external functions.
-To learn more see the function calling section in our introductory text generation guide and more function calling examples in the OpenAI Cookbook.

 END PROMPT WRITING KNOWLEDGE

 ## STEPS:

-- Interpret what the input was trying to accomplish.
+- Interpret what the input was trying to accomplish as a system prompt.
-- Read and understand the PROMPT WRITING KNOWLEDGE above.
+- Read and understand the PROMPT WRITING KNOWLEDGE above, with emphasis on how to write system prompts.
 - Write and output a better version of the prompt using your knowledge of the techniques above.

 ## OUTPUT INSTRUCTIONS:

 1. Output the prompt in clean, human-readable Markdown format.
+Do not output it as bullet points if the given prompt does not directly tell you to.
 2. Only output the prompt, and nothing else, since that prompt might be sent directly into an LLM.
 3. Do not include a response to the initial prompt, like "Certainly!", or "Gladly!".
 No additional commentary or explanation should be included either.